 The purpose of the OAEPS remains “to encourage and foment the understanding and dissemination of knowledge, and to facilitate dialogue regarding economics and political science, and to sponsor events that carry out these goals.”
-To this end, the Executive Officers in consultation with the editorial staff of the Journal of Economics and Politics have decided to compile abstracts in a volume in lieu of the 2020 Annual Meeting.
+To this end, the Executive Officers in consultation with the editorial staff of the Journal of Economics and Politics will accepting quality academic presentations from this years conference for consideration for our journal.
 It is the expectation of the Executive Officers that the volume will permit dialogue to the benefit of the membership.

 200-300 word abstracts must include the author’s name, institution, and email address.
 Authors may include an Internet address to a complete manuscript or to a presentation.
 All manuscripts must be submitted as MS-Word documents attacheds to an email.